-Should we invest in saving drowning babies one at a time, or should we look upstream for causes and invest in solutions – or both?
-Should we invest in social service, or social change, or both?
-These two philanthropic approaches clash, often in unknown ways.
-The parable offered in my publication is useful for considering the merits of these two very different strategies of useful philanthropy.
+Should we invest in social service or social change – or both?
+Should we invest in saving drowning babies one at a time (social service), or should we look upstream for causes and invest in solutions (social change) – or both?
+These two approaches to doing good with philanthropy clash, often in unknown ways.
+The parable offered in my publication “Saving the Babies: Looking Upstream for Solutions” is useful for considering the merits of these two very different strategies of useful philanthropy.

 Better Nonprofit Management